-Whether you’re a minimalist at heart looking to add some soothing shades, crazy for colour or want to brighten up a dark corner, pastel colours can work for you.
+Whether you’re a minimalist at heart looking to add some soothing shades, crazy for color or want to brighten up a dark corner, pastel colors can work for you.
 And we’ve got the know-how to help you bring this candy-sweet spectrum into your home.

 Considerate materials are key to a sophisticated look alongside clean lines and neutral backdrops.
 Avoid frills, lace, and frumpy fabrics at all costs.
 Think concrete, marble, metallics or even timber to add a rough edge.
 Your pastels will be a playful finishing touch without creeping into pick’n’mix territory.